nrfletcher/openai-chatbot/README.md

 # Discord Chatbot
+## AutoBot is a Discord bot that utilizes and internal car database!

 ### This project is a Discord chat bot which combines the ability to use a GPT-based response format and also utilizes additional information from internal sources persisted into a SQLite3 database.

 ## Sections